paritytech/parity-processbot/README.md

 	- https://github.com/orgs/paritytech/teams/substrateteamleads/members

 - What is a project column and how do I attach one? <a name="github-project"></a>
-	- A project column is necessary for Processbot to identify a [project owner](#project-owners).
+	- A project column is necessary for Processbot to identify a [Project Owner](#project-owners).
 	- A pull request can be attached to a project column using the Github web UI (similar to attaching a label):

 		- No project *(cannot be recognised)*

 		![](https://github.com/paritytech/parity-processbot/blob/master/no-project.png)

 		- A project but no column *(cannot be recognised)*

 		![](https://github.com/paritytech/parity-processbot/blob/master/no-column.png)

 		- The project `parity-processbot` and column `general` *(will be recognised)*

 		![](https://github.com/paritytech/parity-processbot/blob/master/proj-column.png)